songster-sa/aws-sw-arch-associate-notes/readme.md

     - NACL -> NLB -> ec2 (NLB does not block connection - so IP add is visible end to end)
 - cloud front
     - WAF -> cloud front -> NACL -> ALB -> ec2 (againt the conn terminates at CF - so use WAF)
-- NACL only deals with IPs and WAF handles other things as well (XSS, SQL inj etc) - so choose accordingly
+- NACL only deals with IPs and WAF handles other things as well (geomatch, IP allow, XSS, SQL inj etc) - so choose accordingly
 - KMS - FIPS 140-2 level 2
     - once u encrypt file - when u decrypt u dont need to mention key/alias again as its kept in the metadata
     - u will always have to decode base64